prosociallearnEU/cf-nodejs-client/README.md

 #### Note: This package is not ready for a production App yet.

-This project provides a simple client library to interact with some components used on the [Cloud Foundry Architecture](https://docs.pivotal.io/pivotalcf/concepts/architecture/):
+This project provides a simple client library to interact with the [Cloud Foundry Architecture](https://docs.pivotal.io/pivotalcf/concepts/architecture/):

 ![ScreenShot](https://raw.githubusercontent.com/prosociallearnEU/cf-nodejs-client/master/docs/cf_architecture_block.png)

-The features implemented are:
+The library interacts with:

 **[Cloud Controller](http://apidocs.cloudfoundry.org/):**